-William L. Healey has served as a director of Sypris since 1997.
+CLASS I DIRECTOR NOMINEES FOR TERMS EXPIRING IN 2021 John F. Brinkley Age 80 John F. Brinkley has served as a director of Sypris since April 2005.
+Mr. Brinkley retired as General Manager, North American Automotive Operations Export Sales for Ford Motor Company in 1995 after a 33 year career with Ford.
+He also served in a variety of responsible management positions with Ford in Europe, including Vice President of Marketing, Director of Southern Europe Sales Operations and Director of Truck Operations.
+Mr. Brinkley is Chairman of the Nominating and Governance Committee and a member of the Compensation Committee.
+The Nominating and Governance Committee believes that based on his experience and expertise in the general management, strategic planning and management, marketing, and leadership of a large organization in the automotive sector, Mr. Brinkley's continued service as a director is in the Company's best interest.
+William L. Healey Age 73 William L. Healey has served as a director of Sypris since 1997.
 Mr. Healey currently serves as a private investor and business consultant.
 From 2002 to 2005, he served as President and Chief Executive Officer of Cal Quality Electronics, an electronics manufacturing company.
 Mr. Healey served as a private investor and consultant from 1999 to 2002.
 He served as Chairman of the Board of Smartflex Systems, an electronics manufacturing company, from 1996 to 1999 and as its President and Chief Executive Officer from 1989 to 1999.
 Prior to 1989, Mr. Healey served in a number of senior executive positions with Silicon Systems, including Senior Vice President of Operations.
 Mr. Healey also serves as a director of Microsemi Corporation.
 Mr. Healey is Chairman of the Compensation Committee and is a member of the Audit and Finance Committee.
 The Nominating and Governance Committee believes that based on his experience and expertise in strategic planning and as a former public company Chief Executive Officer in the electronics sector, Mr. Healey's continued service as a director is in the Company's best interest.
+Sidney R. Petersen Age 87 Sidney R. Petersen has served as a director of Sypris since 1997 and of Sypris Electronics from 1994 until its merger with Sypris in 1998.
+Mr. Petersen retired as Chairman of the Board and Chief Executive Officer of Getty Oil in 1984, where he served in a variety of increasingly responsible management positions since 1955.
+He is a member of the Audit and Finance Committee.
+The Nominating and Governance Committee believes that based on his experience and expertise in financial matters, accounting and audit, financial markets, capital allocation, strategic planning and as a former public company Chief Executive Officer and Board Chairman, Mr. Petersen's continued service as a director is in the Company's best interest.

-R. Scott Gill Age 58
+R. Scott Gill Age 59

-Robert Sroka Age 67
+Robert Sroka Age 68